Apple iPhone faces a tough sell as world looks to 5G and foldables

 Another S year

-In the past, Apple released an "S" model of its popular phone every other year, improving some features but keeping the "same old design."
-Some people preferred to buy iPhones during the off S years because they believed Apple had perfected the design by that point.
+In the past, Apple released an S model of its popular phone every other year, improving some features but keeping the same old design.
+Some people preferred to buy iPhones during those off-years because they believed Apple had perfected the design by that point.
 But it's when Apple debuts a redesigned iPhone that really gets the blood pumping for fans.

 By keeping the same essential design and features for three years in a row, Apple's not giving people a reason to get excited -- or to upgrade.